terrorbyte/qcp/README.md

 * You must have ssh access to the target machine.
 * Install the `qcp` binary on both machines.
 It needs to be in your `PATH` on the remote machine.
 * Run `qcp --help-buffers` and follow its instructions.

+### Installing pre-built binaries

+These can be found on the [latest release](https://github.com/crazyscot/qcp/releases/latest).

+* Linux x86_64: x86_64-unknown-linux-musl
+* Linux aarch64: aarch64-unknown-linux-musl

+The binaries are statically linked.
+Linux builds should work on all recent distributions, as long as you have selected the correct CPU architecture.

+### Installation from source

 Install it from crates.io using `cargo`: